codacy/chart/docs/infrastructure/eks-quickstart.md

 **WARNING:**
 If you proceed beyond this point you'll permanently delete and break things.

-1. Remove the cluster setup required to install Codacy

-    To cleanup your cluster back to a _vanilla_ state you can now run, the following command in the `setup/` folder:
+1. Cleanup your cluster back to a vanilla state by removing the setup required to install Codacy.
+Run the following command in the `setup/` folder:

     ```bash
     terraform destroy
     ```

-1. Remove the cluster

-    After removing all the above stacks and setup, you may now delete the kubernetes cluster by running in the `main/` directory:
+1. After removing the stacks and setup above, you may now delete the Kubernetes cluster.
+Run the following command in the `main/` directory:

     ```bash
     terraform destroy
     ```

-    This takes a while (~10min).
+    This process takes around 10 minutes.

-1. Remove the Terraform backend
+1. Remove the Terraform backend.

-    If you created the Terraform backend with the above stack you can now safely delete it.
-The backend is purposely created with extra settings to prevent its accidental destruction.
-To destroy it cleanly the easiest path is to disable these extra settings.
-Go to the `backend/` folder and change the `state_and_lock.tf` file as instructed therein.
+    If you created the Terraform backend with the provided stack you can now safely delete it.

+    The backend is purposely created with extra settings to prevent its accidental destruction, so to destroy it cleanly you must first disable these extra settings.
+Edit the file `backend/state_and_lock.tf` and follow the instructions included in the comments.

-    Afterwards, you can now destroy it by running
+    Afterwards, run the following command in the `backend/` directory:

     ```bash
     terraform apply && terraform destroy
     ```

-    Note that you first have to apply to change the bucket settings, and only then will destroy work.
+    Note that you first have to run `terraform apply` to update the settings, and only then will `terraform destroy` be able to destroy the backend.